adaltas/node-nikita/src/write/index.coffee.md

       target  = null
       targetHash = null
       options.write ?= []
-      if options.from? or options.to? or options.match? or options.replace? or options.before?
+      if options.from? or options.to? or options.match? or options.replace? or options.place_before?
         options.write.push
           from: options.from
           to: options.to
           match: options.match
           replace: options.replace
           append: options.append
-          before: options.before
+          place_before: options.place_before
         options.append = false
       for w in options.write
         if not w.from? and not w.to? and not w.match? and w.replace?